airbr/notes/readme.md

 * License the project to be as permissive as possible - MIT?

 * Perform `wc` on the notes. ✅
+       * `wc` after making plain text ✅

+* Commit a plain text version of the notes  ✅

 * Do something with machine learning with the notes (stretch goal)